Working from Home

 • If a fire does happen, the basic advice is simple – get out, stay out and call 999.
 Having and practicing a fire escape plan helps everyone to know what to do, and how to get out if your main route of escape is blocked.

-This course provides general information about working from home, and is mainly aimed at staff performing low-risk activities such as office work.
+This Working From Home course provides general information about working from home, and is mainly aimed at staff performing low-risk activities such as office work.
+Staff may also require Display Screen Equipment training.

 If you have any queries about your organisation’s specific home working procedures, please contact your employer for more information.
 See full UK Health & Safety guidance – HERE